Parallel programming in .NET

 -

-You create an automatic reset event by specifying
+An automatic reset event can be created by specifying

 EventResetMode.AutoReset